FHA Home Mortgage LoanThe Federal Housing Administration loan program allows you to buy with as little as 3.5% down.

 There is mortgage insurance required by the government for a Florida FHA mortgage.
 They have an upfront funding fee of 1.75% which is financed into your mortgage which is called the guarantee fee.
 This is not an out of pocket expense but rather built into your loan.
-There is also a monthly mortgage insurance factor of .85% with a down payment of 3.5%, with a 5% down payment it drops to .80%.
-On a $200,000 FHA loan the monthly mortgage insurance payment would be $141.66.
+There is also a monthly mortgage insurance factor of .55% with a down payment of 3.5%, with a 5% down payment it drops to .50%.
+On a $200,000 FHA loan the monthly mortgage insurance payment would be $91.66.
 The mortgage insurance is based off the principal owed, so as the principal owed drops so does the mortgage insurance amount.
 The fact that mortgage insurance is for the life of the loan is the biggest deterrent to some folks, but keep in mind you can always refinance into a conventional loan if your home appreciates and eliminate mortgage insurance.

 Closing Costs With FHA

 Your closing costs are same as any other loan apart from the up front funding fee that’s financed into your loan.
 An advantage to FHA financing over conventional financing is that the seller can contribute up to 6% of the sales price towards your closing costs even with a 3.5% down payment.
 With a conventional mortgage at 3% down you can only get up to 3% seller concession for your closing costs.